AurelianSpodarec/luavel.com/README.md

 Unpacks a table into values.

 [`table.concat()`](#table-concat)
-Returns a new table that is the calling table with other table(s). (???)
+Returns a combined string from a table.

 [`table.sort()`](#table-sort)
+Sorts the values in a table.

 ===========================================================================

 # <a name="table-insert">Table.insert()</a>